SynaptiCOM.net is composed of three inter-dependent 'translational technology' initiatives.

 3) developing and deploying information technology-rich rural population health strategies.

 Together our three initiatives strive to maximize 'effective connectivity from synapse to community'.

 Our nano-sized technology initiative is filling the gap for energizing more robust brain stimulation therapy strategies.
 This novel nanotechnology remains on track for augmenting neuromodulation therapies and network remodeling for stabilizing medically-resistant epilepsies.

-Our translational laboratory brain mapping tier is evolving a suite of innovative human brain mapping techniques for visualizing the 'footprint' of epileptic brain circuits.
-These neurovisualization software packages are, in turn, supporting the 'nanotech R&D' tier of our therapeutic nano-sized devices for potential use with brain modulation therapy strategies (NeuroPace™ RNS™, Medtronic™ DBS™, Liva Nova™ VNS™).
-Both our innovative brain mapping platforms and disruptive nanotechnologies will facilitate establishing a new market and value network for effectively treating medically-resistant epilepsy.
+Our brain mapping initiative continues to evolve a suite of innovative human brain mapping techniques for visualizing the 'footprint' of epileptogenic brain circuits.
+The suite includes a cutting-edge intra-operative navigation platform for interfacing depth electrodes directly with epileptogenic networks.
+These neurovisualization software packages support the 'nanotech R&D' initiative.
+Both our brain mapping platforms and nanotechnology aim to facilitate establishing a new market and value network for impacting medically-resistant epilepsy.

-The SynaptiCOM.net Translational Technology Initiative is energized by ongoing collaborative partners and sponsors that include industry, academic institutions, rural community service organizations, county, state and federal grant resources, private foundations, and valued philanthropy.
+All three SynaptiCOM.net translational technology initiatives are energized by ongoing collaborative partners and sponsors.
+These include industry, academic institutions, rural community service organizations, county, state and federal grant resources, private foundations, and valued philanthropy.

-The SynaptiCOM.net initiative's founder, Marvin A. Rossi, MD, PhD is a board-certified neurologist and epileptologist with a doctorate in Molecular Biophysics.
-Dr. Rossi has nearly 30 years of translational research experience within regional NAEC-affiliated specialized epilepsy centers (predominantly the RUSH Epilepsy Center).
+The founder of SynaptiCOM.net, Marvin A. Rossi, MD, PhD, is a board-certified neurologist and epileptologist with a doctorate in Molecular Biophysics.
+Dr. Rossi has 30 years of translational research experience within regional NAEC-affiliated specialized epilepsy centers (predominantly the RUSH Epilepsy Center).